youtube/cobalt/clang/lib/StaticAnalyzer/README.txt

 Finally, individual Checkers work by also manipulating the analysis state.
 The analyzer engine talks to them via a visitor interface.
-For example, the PreVisitCallExpr() method is called by GRExprEngine to tell the Checker that we are about to analyze a CallExpr, and the checker is asked to check for any preconditions that might not be satisfied.
+For example, the PreVisitCallExpr() method is called by ExprEngine to tell the Checker that we are about to analyze a CallExpr, and the checker is asked to check for any preconditions that might not be satisfied.
 The checker can do nothing, or it can generate a new